The 20 Best Reticulohistiocytoma Doctors in Italy

 Milan, IT

-Lorenzo Dagna practices in Milan, Italy.
+Lorenzo Dagna practices practicing medicine in Milan, Italy.
 Mr. Dagna is rated as an Elite expert by MediFind in the treatment of Reticulohistiocytoma.
-His top areas of expertise are Erdheim-Chester Disease, Adult Still's Disease, Non-Langerhans-Cell Histiocytosis, Histiocytosis, and Bone Marrow Transplant.
+He is also highly rated in 39 other conditions, according to our data.
+His clinical expertise encompasses Erdheim-Chester Disease, Adult Still's Disease, Non-Langerhans-Cell Histiocytosis, Histiocytosis, and Bone Marrow Transplant.

 Elite in Reticulohistiocytoma